 - The Docker containerizer provides support for launching tasks that contain Docker images.

-The DC/OS user space spans systemd services and user services such as Chronos or Kafka.
+The DC/OS user space spans System Components and DC/OS services such as Chronos or Kafka:

-- Systemd services are installed and are running by default in the DC/OS cluster and include the following:
+- System Components are installed and are running by default in the DC/OS cluster and include the following:

 - The Admin Router is an open source NGINX configuration that provides central authentication and proxy to DC/OS services.